Douglas Henderson (ambassador): Later diplomatic career and retirement

 When his wife Dorothy Frances became seriously ill during the aftermath of the guerrilla episode Henderson resigned as United States Ambassador to Bolivia in August 1968 and returned to the United States settling with his family in Washington, D.C. where his wife would die later that year.
-He continued his work for the State Department where, despite the seeming success of his ambassadorship, his time in Bolivia had served to undercut Henderson's diplomatic career.
+He continued his work for the State Department where his service in Bolivia had served to undercut Henderson's diplomatic career.
 This was in large part due to his unpopularity with the Pentagon and CIA stemming from his early opposition to the 1964 coup by Barrientos and his sometimes rocky relationships with US military officials who resented his efforts to rein in the influence and involvement of American forces during the Guevara insurgency.

 Also harmful to Henderson's career was a British documentary film that had been made in Bolivia during the height of the insurgency in which Henderson had appeared and given an interview.
 The film depicted Henderson himself in an unflattering light and in addition was also highly critical of both the United States and the Barrientos regime.
 The film and Henderson's involvement in it proved a major embarrassment for both him and the State Department.

 Henderson would go on to hold several mid-level bureaucratic posts in the State Department's Bureau of Inter-American Affairs before being appointed to a sub-ambassadorial post as the Deputy US Representative to the Organization of American States in charge of social and economic issues.
 It was during this time that he met his second wife Marion, whom he married in 1970.
 He retired from the State Department in 1975 and returned to his hometown of Weston, Massachusetts.

 Following his retirement, Henderson continued to be active in public service, volunteering to serve on Weston's Sewer Committee.
 This body would establish "in-place cycling" of the town's sewage, a practice that was later adopted as federal policy by the Environmental Protection Agency (EPA).
 He was also involved with Land's Sake, Inc., a nonprofit group that he co-founded in 1980 to promote the benefits of small-scale land use in farming and educational programming.

-He died at his home in Weston on July 14, 2010 at the age of 95 following a battle with prostate cancer.
+He died at his home in Weston on July 14, 2010, at the age of 95 following a battle with prostate cancer.